rust-lang/rfcs/text/3371-cargo-target-dir-templates.md

 ## Transition period

 During the transition period, any `CARGO_TARGET_DIR` that was defined as containing `{manifest-path-hash}` will change meaning. `cargo`, for at least one stable version of Rust, should provide errors about this and point to either this RFC or its documentation to explain why the incompatiblity arised and how to fix it.

+"How to fix it" will have two solutions: change the configured target directory to not use the new key or use a newer version of cargo (which will not be available at the beginning since it won't exist).

-In practice, paths with `{` or `}` in it are unlikely, even more with the exact key used by cargo here, so maybe no one will ever see the error, but it's better than silently breaking workflows.
+ In practice, paths with `{` or `}` in it are unlikely, even more with the exact key used by cargo here, so maybe no one will ever see the error, but it's probably better than silently breaking workflows.

 ## One more option to find the target directory